-Criterion validity information is difficult to document with AA-AAAS, as most SWSCD do not participate in any standardized assessment outside of the ORExt and/or ORora in Oregon.
+Criterion validity information is difficult to document with AA-AAAS, as most students with significant cognitive disabilities (SWSCD) do not participate in any standardized assessment outside of the ORExt and/or ORora in Oregon.
 Divergent validity evidence is garnered via comparisons of ORExt results to ORora outcomes and shows that students whose ORExt assessments are discontinued exhibit serious limitations in attention, basic math skills, and receptive and expressive communication skills.
 Density distributions show that there are very different measures of central tendency (i.e., means and medians) for all grades and contents, when comparing those who did and did not take ORora.

-ELA ability estimates (theta) for those who did vs. not not take the ORora, by grade
+ELA ability estimates (theta) for those who did vs. did not not take the ORora, by grade